CRREL/GRiD-API/endpoints.md

   decimation\_radius    *Optional*.
 The minimum distance between points.
 If a neighboring point is found within this radius, it will be discarded.
 Uses PDAL decimation filter.
 Default: None.

-  retile\_size          *Optional*.
+  capacity              *Optional*.
 How many points to fit into each tile.
 The number of points in each tile will not exceed this value, and will sometimes be less than it.
 Uses PDAL chipper filter.
-Cannot be used with retile\_area option.
+Cannot be used with length option.
 Default: None.

-  retile\_area          *Optional*.
+  length                *Optional*.
 The target length of generated tiles.
 Units determined by source data.
 Uses PDAL splitter filter.
-Cannot be used with retile\_size option.
+Cannot be used with capacity option.
 Default: None.
   ----------------------------------------------------------------------------------------------

 #### Response Format